 You put in a lot of effort posting content and tagging people or brands; make sure you measure your accomplishment.
-Head over to your Instagram business account, click on your profile, and the “Insights” tab to know your analytics that includes likes, purchases, comments, and shares.
+Head over to your Instagram business account, click on your profile, and the “Insights” tab to know your analytics, including likes, purchases, comments, and shares.

 When you understand better how your posts and stories are performing, you can accumulate details on what kind of posts and products are sought-after by the audience, what to promote now and then, and what inventory to stock.

-Additionally, Instagram insights let you understand how people interact with your posts, about followers details, like, age, gender, location.
-With the paid promotion, you can also see the activity depending on reach, impressions, and more.
+Additionally, Instagram insights let you understand how people interact with your posts, about followers’ details, like age, gender, location.
+You can also see the activity with the paid promotion depending on reach, impressions, and more.